Staithes and Runswick Lifeboat Station: History

 The station officially re-opened on 17 June 1978, with Runswick closing on 30 June 1978.
-The station had been operational since April 1978, when the first new ILB had been sent for trials.
+The station, now known as Staithes and Runswick Lifeboat Station, had been operational since April 1978, when the first new ILB had been sent for trials.
 The Staithes lifeboat occupied the same station that had been built in 1875; this building is now grade II listed.

-The lifeboathouse is on a stretch of land known as the "Cowbar" and the slipway gentle curves towards the bay allowing the lifeboat to be launched by a tractor.
+The lifeboat house is on a stretch of land known as the "Cowbar" and the slipway gentle curves towards the bay allowing the lifeboat to be launched by a tractor.

-The people of Runswick Bay later instituted their own independent lifeboat which is known as the Runswick Bay Rescue Boat (RBRB).
-By 1984, the RBRB was fully accredited with the coastguard and is part of the overall response to emergencies in the north east region, being seen as a complement to the RNLI services not as competing or hindering them.
+The people of Runswick Bay later instituted their own Independent lifeboat, which is known as the Runswick Bay Rescue Boat (RBRB).
+By 1984, the RBRB was fully accredited with the coastguard and is part of the overall response to emergencies in the north east region, being seen as a complement to the RNLI services, not competing or hindering them.

 The station has a yearly Lifeboat Weekend.
-The event sees a nightgown parade, a fireworks display and demonstrations at sea and usually has over 2,000 people attending.
+The event sees a nightgown parade, a fireworks display and demonstrations at sea, and usually has over 2,000 people attending.
 The event is held across both villages of Staithes and Runswick.

+Also occurring yearly is an auction held in the Cod and Lobster public house in the village, raising money for the RNLI lifeboat in the village.
+In 2023, the auction raised £6,050 for the Staithes and Runswick RNLI lifeboat.